elastic/elasticsearch/CONTRIBUTING.md

 with the environment variable `JAVA_HOME` referencing the path to Java home for your JDK 9 installation.
 By default, tests use the same runtime as `JAVA_HOME`.
-However, since Elasticsearch, supports JDK 8 the build supports compiling with JDK 9 and testing on a JDK 8 runtime; to do this, set `JAVA_8_HOME` pointing to the Java home of a JDK 8 installation.
+However, since Elasticsearch, supports JDK 8 the build supports compiling with JDK 9 and testing on a JDK 8 runtime; to do this, set `RUNTIME_JAVA_HOME` pointing to the Java home of a JDK 8 installation.
+Note that this mechanism can be used to test against other JDKs as well, this is not only limited to JDK 8.

 Elasticsearch uses the Gradle wrapper for its build.
 You can execute Gradle using the wrapper via the `gradlew` script in the root of the repository.